 Facilitates hassle-free buying

-If you have a preapproval for a certain amount, you can easily deflect a dealer’s attempts to negotiate.
-Just say, “I’m approved for this amount and I can’t go over it.”
+If you have a preapproval on a car loan for a certain amount, you can easily deflect a dealer’s attempts to negotiate.
+Just say, "I’m approved for this amount and I can’t go over it."
 It’s like when you were a kid and you could use your mom’s strict curfew as an excuse not to hang out with people you didn’t like.

 Lean on your pre-approval letter as a negotiation tool.
 Sometimes, the dealership will surprise you and beat the rate just to get your business!

 Pre-qualification is a less rigorous examination of your finances and it doesn’t guarantee an approval.
 To get prequalified, the lender will do a soft credit pull and offer you a range of rates—none of them guaranteed.

 Pre-approval is more serious and it’s what you need before you approach a dealership.
 During the pre-approval process, the bank will assess your finances, do a hard credit pull, offer you a loan when you’re ready to accept it.

 What to do if you can’t get pre-approved